-The governance framework provides a structure to support compliance with Standard Life's regulatory and UK Corporate Governance Code obligations.
-The governance framework is approved by the Standard Life plc Board, kept under regular review and documented in the Standard Life plc Board Charter.
-The Nomination and Governance Committee reviews the Standard Life plc Board Charter annually, taking into account developments in regulatory guidance and corporate governance best practice, and recommends any changes to the Board.
-The Standard Life plc Board Charter is available in the Our Company - governance section of the Standard Life website:
+The governance framework provides a structure to support compliance with SLAL's regulatory and the Group's UK Corporate Governance Code obligations.
+The governance framework is approved by the Standard Life Aberdeen plc Board, kept under regular review and documented in the Standard Life Aberdeen plc Board Charter.
+The Board expects the Group to be a leader in corporate governance activities through its own actions and through its stewardship activities.
+The Nomination and Governance Committee regularly reviews the Group's corporate governance framework against relevant directors' duties, generally accepted standards, guidance and best practice, and, as appropriate recommends to the Board changes to the Board Charter.
+The Standard Life Aberdeen plc Board Charter is available in the Who we are - Our approach to governance section of the Standard Life Aberdeen website: www.standardlifeaberdeen.com

-www.standardlife.com